tundish/blathnaid/blathnaid/book/chapters.rst

     The effect this has on Ingomer is a shock to all around him.
     He recognises the name, you see.
 It is one of the peasant names that Blacksmiths give their daughters.

-    It has been ten years since Ingomer imposed servitude and violation on his enemeies and their children.
+    It has been ten years since Ingomer imposed servitude and violation on his enemies and their children.

     But they have escaped him.
-They find ways to prosper, and now see fit to mock him.
+They find ways to prosper.
+And now, he thinks, they see fit to mock him.

 Rage
 -----